 - Amount of sugar

-We really like key lime juice for cocktails, and pretty much always have it on stock over Persian lime juice.
+I really like key lime juice for cocktails, and pretty much always have it in stock over Persian lime juice.
 That said, key lime juice is a lot easier on the palette, and reasonably you can use 1.5-2x as much of it.

 Alternatively, if you really like citrus zing in your cocktails you can also go up to 1.5x the recommended amount of lime juice.

 The second option has to do with the sugar/ simple syrup.
-In the base recipe, we don’t include any because you should get plenty of sweetness from the watermelon.
+In the base recipe, I don’t include any because you should get plenty of sweetness from the watermelon.